DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 This is interesting in itself, becaues we can ask what the lowest frequency of the system is.
 We can get this by setting $n = 1$ (If we set $n=0$ we get zero everywhere).
-Here we get the smallest frequency, or fundamental frequency, of the system is $\omega_1 = \pi c / L$. and all other frequencies are, in this case, integer multiples – or overtones – of the fundamental frequency,
+Here we get the smallest frequency, the *fundamental frequency*, of the system is $\omega_1 = \pi c / L$. and all other frequencies are, in this case, integer multiples – or overtones – of the fundamental frequency,
 $\omega_n = n \omega_1$.